jechave/penm/doc/LOGFILE.md

   - Made `get_mutant_site` a bit shorter by adding get\_dlij
   - Removed `wt0` (I wasn’t using it, just confusing).
   - Tidied up penm.R file a little bit more

+## 9 May 2020

+### Put update\_enm on stan by

+  - Changed `update_enm` to `mut_model`, that can now be `lfenm` (K doesn’t change) or `sclfenm` (the update\_enm = T version previous).
+  - Wrote a note regarding my worries about the sclfenm version
+  - Separated more clearly the options “lfenm” and “sclfenm” in *penm.R* functions
+  - Made current “sclfenm” option stop if called because I need to revise it.
+  - Made “sclefnm” tests skip the test.
+  - Tested
+  - Commited